John R. Gorman: Auxiliary Bishop of Chicago

 In 1992, Gorman served on a three-person commission investigating sexual abuse allegations in the archdiocese and how the archdiocese was handling them.
 The commission singled out 59 allegations of sexual abuse against priests, 39 of them being well founded.
 On June 16, 1992, the commission released its recommendations, including the establishment of an independent review panel to judge all allegations.
 Bernadin later implemented the proposed reforms.
+For the US Conference of Catholic Bishops, Gorman in 1996 served on the Bishops' Ad Hoc Committee on Sexual Abuse.

+Retirement and death

-On January 24, 2003, Gorman's letter of retirement as auxiliary bishop of the Archdiocese of Chicago was accepted by John Paul II.
+On January 24, 2003, Gorman's letter of retirement as auxiliary bishop of Chicago was accepted by John Paul II.
+Gorman died on June 1, 2025, at the age of 99.